MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ioconnectinterrupt.md

 For example, if a KAFFINITY value identifies the active processors in a group, the mask bit for a processor is one if the processor is active, and is zero if the processor is not active.

 The number of bits in the affinity mask determines the maximum number of logical processors in a group.
 For a 64-bit version of Windows, the maximum number of processors per group is 64.
 For a 32-bit version of Windows, the maximum number of processors per group is 32.
-Call the <a href="..\wdm\nf-wdm-kequerymaximumprocessorcountex.md">KeQueryMaximumProcessorCountEx</a> routine to obtain the maximum number of processors per group.
+Call the <a href="..\ntddk\nf-ntddk-kequerymaximumprocessorcountex.md">KeQueryMaximumProcessorCountEx</a> routine to obtain the maximum number of processors per group.
 This number depends on the hardware configuration of the multiprocessor system, but can never exceed the fixed 64-processor and 32-processor limits that are set by the 64-bit and 32-bit versions of Windows, respectively.

 The <a href="..\minitape\ns-minitape-_group_affinity.md">GROUP_AFFINITY</a> structure contains an affinity mask and a group number.
 The group number identifies the group to which the affinity mask applies.

-Kernel routines that use the KAFFINITY type include <b>IoConnectInterrupt</b>, <a href="..\wdm\nf-wdm-kequeryactiveprocessorcount.md">KeQueryActiveProcessorCount</a>, and <a href="..\wdm\nf-wdm-kequeryactiveprocessors.md">KeQueryActiveProcessors</a>.
+Kernel routines that use the KAFFINITY type include <b>IoConnectInterrupt</b>, <a href="..\ntddk\nf-ntddk-kequeryactiveprocessorcount.md">KeQueryActiveProcessorCount</a>, and <a href="..\ntddk\nf-ntddk-kequeryactiveprocessors.md">KeQueryActiveProcessors</a>.

 ## -see-also

-<a href="..\wdm\ns-wdm-_io_stack_location.md">IO_STACK_LOCATION</a>

 <a href="..\wdm\nf-wdm-iodisconnectinterrupt.md">IoDisconnectInterrupt</a>